swirldev/swirlify/README.md

 install_github("swirldev/swirlify")
 ```

-Use the content authoring tool (recommended)
+Use the authoring app (recommended)
 -----------------------------------------------------

 ```